r-lib/actions/setup-r-dependencies/README.md

 Inputs available

 - `cache-version` - default `1`.
 If you need to invalidate the existing cache pass any other number and a new cache will be used.
+- `dependencies` - default `'"all"'`.
+Types of dependencies to install.
+By default all direct dependencies of the current package are installed, and hard dependencies of these direct dependencies.
+See also the `needs` and `extra-packages` parameters.
+This parameter must be a valid R expression in single quotes and it is passed to the `dependencies` argument of `pak::lockfile_create().`
 - `extra-packages` - One or more extra package references to install.
   Separate each reference by newlines or commas for more than one package.
 - `needs` - `Config/Needs` fields to install from the DESCRIPTION, the `Config/Needs/` prefix will be automatically included.
 - `working-directory` - default `'.'`.
 If the DESCRIPTION file is not in the root directory of your repository.

 Basic:
 ```yaml